CPRA - Agency Policy Information

 Senate Bill 978 - Agency Policies, Procedures, and Training Materials

-Questions about the manual or this information page should be directed Captain Jeff Bell by phone:(661) 746-8914 or you may email him at: firstname.lastname@example.org
+Questions regarding information on this page should be directed to the Administrative Captain Jeff Bell by phone:(661) 746-8914 or you may email him at: email@example.com

 Commission of Peace Officer Standards and Training (POST)

 The Commission on Peace Officers Standards and Training (POST) was established by the Legislature in 1959 to set minimum selection and training standards for California law enforcement.
 You may access information about POST here:

 POST will be providing information to the public pertaining to training materials which do not fall in the exemptions under the Public Records Act.
 We anticipate POST to begin publishing or providing this information upon the Act's requirement of January 1, 2020.
 You can read more here: POST Bulletin on SB 978